mswjs/interceptors/README.md

 ```

 Unlike the HTTP-based interceptors that share the same `request`/`response` events, the WebSocket interceptor only emits the `connection` event and let's you handle the incoming/outgoing events in its listener.

+### Important defaults

+1. Intercepted WebSocket connections are _not_ opened.
+To open the actual WebSocket connection, call [`server.connect()`](#connect) in the interceptor.
+1. Once connected to the actual server, the outgoing client events are _not_ forwarded to that server.
+You must add a message listener for the `client` and forward the events manually using [`server.send()`](#senddata-1).
+1. Once connected to the actual server, the incoming server events _are_ forwarded to the client by default.
+You can prevent that forwarding by calling `event.preventDefault()` in the message event listener for the `server`.
+1. Once connected to the actual server, the `close` event received from that server is forwarded to the intercepted client by default.
+You can prevent that forwarding by calling `event.preventDefault()` in the close event listener for the `server`.

 ### WebSocket connection